Mullens

 This was indeed a branch of Raleigh Bottling Works, as evidenced by a 1933 advertisement saying so (Raleigh Coca-Cola Bottling Works, 1933).
 To my knowledge, no bottles exist from this bottler with “RALEIGH” embossed on them as others under the brand do.

-Deep Water Bottling Co.
+Deep Water Bottling Works

 Mullens Bottling Works